-The Weeks Employment Agreement contained certain provisions for early termination, which may have resulted in a severance payment equal to two years of base salary then in effect.
-This provision is no longer in effect and Ms. Weeks will not receive any further compensation following her retirement.
+The Murphy Employment Agreement contained certain provisions for early termination, which may have resulted in a severance payment equal to up to six months of base salary then in effect.
+Generally, we do not provide any severance specifically upon a change in control, nor do we provide for accelerated vesting upon a change in control.
+Mr. Murphy will not receive any further compensation following the termination of the Murphy Employment Agreement effective April 29, 2024.